What License do I Purchase?

 For using model that have already been created:

-- Analytica (free) Player: Lets users view models, change inputs, and generate results.
-It does not let them save models with changed inputs for later sessions.
+- Analytica Free Edition: Lets users view models, change inputs, and generate results.
+It does not let them save models with changed inputs for later sessions unless the model has fewer than 101 objects.

 - Analytica Power Player: Lets users also save models with changed inputs for later sessions.
-It also supports Enterprise features, such as read/write databases, large arrays, and more.
+It also supports Enterprise-edition features, such as read/write databases, large arrays, and more.

 - Analytica Power Player with Optimizer: Extends the Power Player by letting users run models using the Optimizer to solve linear or nonlinear optimization programs.